-The Best Dock for MacBook Pro: Our Picks
+The Best Dock for MacBook Pro in 2019: Our Picks

 Please note: all the docks/hubs listed below are chosen based on the criteria above, plus our our personal take and preferences.
 They are by no means intended to rank in this order.

-Using a MacBook with the older technology?
-Don't worry, you're not the only one in that boat, and the Elgato dock has you covered.
-With ethernet, HDMI, and USB-A, its got all the basics to keep you on track.
+Using a MacBook with the new Thunderbolt 3 (you probably are)?
+The Elgato dock has you covered.
+With four USB 3.0 ports, two USB-C ports, Ethernet, and HDMI, its got all the basics to keep you on track.

-- Cons: Dual displays are only supported when using a Thunderbolt display and HDMI connector.
+- Dual displays are only supported when using a Thunderbolt display and HDMI connector.

-- Cons: Doesn't work with hard drives larger than 2TB.
+- Doesn’t work with hard drives larger than 4TB.

 Planning to keep your dock mainly in one location?
 This nifty option doubles a stand and lets you keep all your cords plugged into one place rather than having to unplug all each time you move your laptop elsewhere.
-Now, it's just pick up and go.
-Designed for 2012 and 213 MacBook Pro.
+Now, it’s just pick up and go.
+Designed for 2012-2015 MacBook Pro.